Ghostff/php_prettify/README.md

 # PHP Prettify

-Outputs or returns html markup for a syntax highlighted version of the given PHP code using the your defined colors.
+Outputs or returns html markup for a syntax highlighted version of the given PHP code using your defined colors.
 *includes PHP 7.1 version*

 ## Optional methods